Purdue University Fort Wayne logo

 1964

-Indiana University – Purdue University Fort Wayne (IPFW) officially opened.
+Indiana University – Purdue University Fort Wayne (IPFW) opened following the merger of extension centers.

 1968